CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 ## Project Overview

-The goal of this project is to extract information from the northwind database using SQl and to demonstrate a keen grasp on hypothesis testing procedures.
-The Northwind Database contains sample sales records for a ficticious company named "Northwind Traders."
-Below is a schema showing the structure of the northwind database.
+For this project we are going to evaluate how the Northwind Traders are using their discounts.
+When used strategically, discounts can lead to increased sales and customer retention.
+When used incorrectly, discounts represent lost revenue as products are sold at a lower cost.
+Our goals for this project are to determine if discounts at Northwind Traders are being used to sell more prduct, entice customers to return and lower waste costs.
+To accomplish these goals, we are using the Northwind database.

 ![Northwind_ERD_updated.png](Northwind_ERD_updated.png)